-To truly celebrate, I’ve compiled a list of my 15 ways to make the most of a Michigan summer, in no particular order:
+To truly celebrate, I’ve compiled a list of 15 best places to visit in Michigan in summer, in no particular order:

 1. Grand Haven